-I was born in 1978 in Scarborough, Ontario Canada.
-I was raised in the suburbs but spend most of my young life up north at my grandparent’s cottage about 30 minutes outside the city of Peterborough and a 2.5-hour drive from Scarborough.
+I was born in 1978 in Scarborough, Ontario, Canada.
+I was raised in the suburbs but spent most of my young life up north at my grandparent’s cottage about 30 minutes outside the city of Peterborough and a 2.5-hour drive from Scarborough.

 I paused and then said “don’t believe everything you’re told either and slammed the phone down in anger.
 I instructed my parents to sell my mutual funds.